Azure/template-specs/README.md

 1. Download the [AzTemplateSpecsPrivatePreview](https://github.com/Azure/template-specs/releases/download/v0.1/AzTemplateSpecsPrivatePreview.zip) zip package from the Releases page in this repo.
 1. Unzip the downloaded package
-1. Open a new Powershell window as Administrator and navigate to the unzipped directory
+1. Open a new Powershell window **as Administrator** and navigate to the unzipped directory
 1. Ensure you are logged in to Azure by running `Login-AzAccount` or `Connect-AzAccount`.
 The installation will fail if you are not logged in to Azure.
-1. Because the private preview scripts are not signed, you will need to setup a bypass for local signing policy.
+1. Because the private preview scripts are **not signed**, you will need to setup a bypass for local signing policy.
 To do so, run `Set-ExecutionPolicy Bypass -Scope Process` in your Powershell window.
 Note: This will only enable bypass for the current powershell process/window.
-1. Execute the AzTemplateSpecsPrivatePreview.ps1 installation script and follow the step-by-step prompts.
+1. Run `./AzTemplateSpecsPrivatePreview.ps1` installation script and follow the step-by-step prompts.
-1. After installation, set the current subscription context (Set-AzContext) to the subscription onboarded to Private Preview and give the new Template Spec cmdlets a try!
+1. After installation, set the current subscription context (`Set-AzContext`) to the subscription onboarded to Private Preview and give the new Template Spec cmdlets a try!
 If you try to run one of the `*-AzTemplateSpec` cmdlets on a non-whitelisted subscription, you will get a `Not found` error.

 ## Known limitations
 * The Private Preview is PowerShell and REST for now.
 CLI support is 2-4 weeks out.
 Portal support will come in the next 1-2 months.